Ralf9/SIGNALDuino/README.md

 System to receive digital signals and provide them to other systems pro demodulatiob.

 Compile it and have fun.
-If you are using the Arduino IDE, you have to copy all the libs into your sketch folder
+If you are using the Arduino IDE, you have to copy the following libs into your sketch folder: bitstore4.h cc1101.h compile_config.h output.h signalDecoder4.cpp signalDecoder4.h
+SIGNALDuino.ino
+SimpleFIFO.h
+tools.h

 ### Using SIGNALDuino in FHEM